 Low Speed Fluid Dynamics & Aerodynamics

-Professor Breidenthal interests explores the effects of acceleration, compressibility, confinement, rotation, stationarity, and stratification on turbulent entrainment .
-Often, the results are highly counter- intuitive.
+Professor Breidenthal's interests includes the effects of acceleration, compressibility, confinement, rotation, stationarity, and stratification on turbulent entrainment.
+Often, the results are highly counter intuitive.
 For example, adding strong, stationary vortices to a turbulent boundary layer results in at least partial relaminarization.
 Rapid acceleration of the rotation rate of a turbulent vortex reduces its dimensionless entrainment rate (except for Rayleigh-Taylor flows).